 A Digital Risk Management Framework Needs…

 More than anything, when selecting a framework to guide your cyber risk management strategy, you must seek out frameworks that deliver flexibility and scalability to support future technologies.
-What we are only just now starting to see is that legacy technologies and approaches to cybersecurity are the biggest openings for an attack.
+We are only just now starting to see that legacy technologies and approaches to cybersecurity are the biggest openings for an attack.

 Of the frameworks that exist today, the NIST Cybersecurity Framework delivers the most flexible approach.
 Since the NIST CSF is a voluntary framework and is based on guidelines and best practices, it offers more flexibility in application than other frameworks.
 Given that a digital security risk management framework requires flexibility to support the further development of the entire organization, the NIST CSF in part can augment an existing digital risk management strategy.

 A framework applied to digital risk management must also support scalability.
 The rapid adoption of new technologies across an entire organization is only going to accelerate.
 Business units can test and trial more potential solutions than ever before, and with new platforms automating aspects of a business unit, a digital risk management framework must be able to scale as these new products hit the market.
-Scalability here means that the digital risk management framework can support the uncertainty of what new solutions will be brought into your organization.
+Scalability here means that the digital risk management framework can support the uncertainty of new solutions for your organization.

-Given its voluntary nature, as well as its proven track record of supporting organizations of all sizes, we recommend looking into the NIST CSF once again.
-We have seen organizations from small businesses through to Fortune 500 organizations adopt facets of the NIST CSF to both augment an existing cyber program as well as build a program from scratch.
-In both cases, the NIST CSF served as a strong foundation that supported organization growth for the long term as well as security operating in the present.
+Given its voluntary nature and its proven track record of supporting organizations of all sizes, we recommend looking into the NIST CSF again.
+We have seen organizations from small businesses to Fortune 500 organizations adopt facets of the CSF to augment an existing cyber program and build a program from scratch.
+In both cases, the CSF served as a strong foundation that supported organization growth for the long term as well as security operating in the present.

 As discussed earlier, the value that checkbox compliance brought in the early days of IT was predicated on all organizations using the same or similar solutions.
-Today, though, while organizations still need to adhere to compliance standards, information security is not as easy as checking boxes.
+While organizations still need to adhere to compliance standards today, information security is not as easy as checking boxes.
 With the wide variety of solutions available, the attack surface of one organization versus another varies significantly.
 As a result of this variance, organizations must take a risk-based approach to information security that encompasses both the industry compliance standards and the risks specific to their organization.
 Digital risk management only accelerates the widening gap from one organization's risk profile to another.

-Returning again to the NIST CSF, as we’ve seen with organizations that have an existing cybersecurity program in place, it can supplement and augment a preexisting program.
-In the same way, the NIST CSF can support the expansion of new digital risks using its practices-based approach rather than focusing on specific controls which are confined to existing technologies.
+Returning to the NIST CSF, as we’ve seen with organizations with an existing cybersecurity program, it can supplement and augment a preexisting program.
+In the same way, the NIST CSF can support the expansion of new digital risks using its practices-based approach rather than focusing on specific controls that are confined to existing technologies.